Yamazaki93/Iridium-Chrono-Plugin/README.md

 # Requirements

+ - Node.js 10 and npm
-Iridium 0.9.0 or above.
+ - Iridium 0.9.0 or above

 # Installation And Run

  1. Download/Clone the repository under `Your Home Directory/Iridium/plugins/` as a folder.
+ 2. `cd` into the cloned directory, then run `npm`
-2. Launch Iridium, and that's it!
+ 3. Launch Iridium, and that's it!